philmill/philmill.net/content/pages/evolutionary-art.md

 Categories: art
 Keywords: art, evolution, perspective, blog
 Description: small blog post about the nature of art as human
 Summary: Is art an evolutionary trait developed post communication as the *self* progressed?
-More about art shit.
+This is an attempt to post a blog entry and not intended to be real content.
 Date: 27 Oct 2013

 # What is Art?